JedS6391/Reddit.NET/docs/client.md

 ## Interactions

-The client provides its functionality through 'interactors', which are responsible for specific high-level concepts e.g. subreddits, users, etc. For example, to interact with a specific subreddit, a `SubredditInteractor` should be used:
+The client provides its functionality through *interactors*, which are responsible for specific high-level concepts e.g. subreddits, users, etc. For example, to interact with a specific subreddit, a `SubredditInteractor` should be used:

 ```cs
 // Interact with a subreddit